Importing home accessories

 The Netherlands Food and Consumer Product Safety Authority (NVWA) checks that importers comply with the EUDR.
 You can find information about the EUDR on the NVWA website (in Dutch).

-FLEGT permit
+FLEGT licence

 The Dutch Food and Consumer Product Safety Authority (NVWA) has more information about importing timber and timber products (in Dutch).